The University of Utah was founded over 165 years ago…But last year was a significant year for aspiring game designers.

 Anyway, the post says

 “What it really all comes down to is your work ethic and skill set…With the CS degree, you’re going to have a lot of intense work and hard classes, but you’ll learn the skills you need in the class to have a good chance at some of the industry jobs.

-For the art side, you really have to focus in on what you want to do with games.
-There’s so many different areas and skills you can learn, but you really need to hone in on one talent.
+For the art side, you really have to focus on what you want to do with games.
+There are so many different areas and skills you can learn, but you really need to hone in on one talent.